Crude Oil Pipelines

 Salaya-Mathura Pipeline (SMPL)

-The 2660 km long crude oil pipeline originates from Salaya near Vadinar in Jamnagar district on the coast of Gujarat to bring crude oil to IndianOil's Refineries at Koyali in Gujarat, Mathura in Uttar Pradesh and Panipat in Haryana.
+The 2660 km long crude oil pipeline with an installed capacity of 25 MMTPA originates from Salaya near Vadinar in Jamnagar district on the coast of Gujarat to bring crude oil to IndianOil's Refineries at Koyali in Gujarat, Mathura in Uttar Pradesh and Panipat in Haryana.
 Two Single Point Mooring (SPM) systems are operated at Vadinar to unload the crude oil received from tankers including Very Large Crude Carriers (VLCCs) with offshore pipelines of 25 km.
-At Vadinar, IndianOil has a vast crude oil tank farm having 18 tanks with a total capacity of 1.2 MMT.
-SMPL system also has crude oil storage tank farms one at Viramgam in Gujarat, having 9 tanks with a total capacity of 0.4 MMT and another at Chaksu in Rajasthan having 6 tanks with a total capacity of 0.3 MMT which works as Line Balancing Tank (LBT).
+At Vadinar, IndianOil has a vast crude oil tank farm having 18 tanks with a total capacity of 1.5 MMT.
+SMPL system also has crude oil storage tank farms one at Viramgam in Gujarat, having 9 tanks with a total capacity of 0.5 MMT and another at Chaksu in Rajasthan having 6 tanks with a total capacity of 0.3 MMT which works as Line Balancing Tank (LBT).

 Paradip-Haldia-Barauni Pipeline (PHBPL)

-The 1447 km long crude oil pipeline originates from Paradip in Odisha to bring crude oil to IndianOil's refineries at Haldia in West Bengal, Barauni in Bihar, Bongaigaon (through Oil India Limited's pipeline from Barauni) and part requirement of Guwahati by rake from Barauni Refinery in Assam.
-In addition, the pipeline system includes 102 km long offshore and online pipeline from three Single Point Mooring systems to the tank farm in Paradip.
+The 1965 km long crude oil pipeline with an installed capacity of 20.4 MMTPA originates from Paradip in Odisha to bring crude oil to IndianOil's refineries at Haldia in West Bengal, Barauni in Bihar, Bongaigaon (through Oil India Limited's pipeline from Barauni) and part requirement of Guwahati by rake from Barauni Refinery in Assam.
+The pipeline system includes 102 km long offshore and online pipeline from three Single Point Mooring systems to the crude oil tank farm in Paradip.
 These SPMs also meet the crude requirement of Paradip Refinery in Odisha through discharge of tankers including Very Large Crude Carriers (VLCCs).
-At Paradip, IndianOil has a crude oil tank farm with 20 tanks and a total capacity of 1.0 MMT.
-The PHBPTHEL system also has crude oil storage tank farm at Haldia Pipeline Station in West Bengal, with 8 tanks of a total capacity of 0.4 MMT which works as Line Balancing Tank (LBT).
+At Paradip, IndianOil Pipelines has a crude oil tank farm with 20 tanks and a total capacity of 1.1 MMT.
+The PHBPL system also has crude oil storage tank farm at Haldia Pipeline Station in West Bengal, with 8 tanks of a total capacity of 0.4 MMT which works as Line Balancing Tank (LBT).

 Mundra - Panipat Pipeline (MPPL)

-The 1194 km long Mundra- Panipat Pipeline was commissioned to transport crude oil from Mundra on the Gujarat coast to IndianOil's refinery at Panipat in Haryana.
+The 1194 km long Mundra- Panipat Pipeline with an installed capacity of 8.4 MMTPA was commissioned to transport crude oil from Mundra on the Gujarat coast to IndianOil's refinery at Panipat in Haryana.
 MPPL consists of a 74 km long pipeline from Mundra to Churwa which is the hook up point of MPPL to the existing system of Kandla-Panipat section of erstwhile Kandla-Bhatinda Pipeline near Gandhidham.
 The pipeline utilizes Gujarat Adani Port's Single Point Mooring (SPM) offshore crude oil terminal facilities and associated offshore and onshore pipelines.
 The crude oil tank farm consists of 12 crude oil storage tanks with a total capacity of 0.6 MMT at Mundra Pipeline Station.